dotnet/docs/docs/standard/asynchronous-programming-patterns/task-based-asynchronous-pattern-tap.md

 ---
 title: "Task-based Asynchronous Pattern (TAP)"
-description: In this article, learn about the Task-based Asynchronous Pattern (TAP).
+description: Learn about the Task-based Asynchronous Pattern (TAP).
 TAP is the recommended asynchronous design pattern for new development in .NET. ms.date: "02/26/2019" ms.technology: dotnet-standard
 dev_langs: